itzanuragsinghania/itzanuragsinghania/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-NLP Web App
+- 🔭 I’m currently working @ ...
+LTIMINDTREE as a SALESFORCE DEVELOPER
 - 🌱 I’m currently learning ...
 NLP
 - 👯 I’m looking to collaborate on ...
 Machine Learning Projects/ ML StartUps
 - 🤔 I’m looking for help with ...
 StartUps
 - 💬 Ask me about ...
 Road Map to ML
 - 📫 How to reach me: ...
 [Gmail](anuragsinghania235@gmail.com)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am an Otaku and my ALIAS is "DracaryS"
+I am an Otaku and my ALIAS is "b1aNK_"

 ![Metrics](https://metrics.lecoq.io/itzanuragsinghania?template=classic&config.timezone=Asia%2FCalcutta)